RichysHub/Typo_graphics/docs/source/concepts.rst

     \text{RMSD} = \sqrt{(m-p)^2 + \frac{1}{N}\sum_{i=1}^N (x_i - m)^2}

-The second term inside the square root is simply the mean square distance from centroid, which is a constant over the :class:`~typo_graphics.typograph.tree_set`, and can also be calculated at creation time.
+The second term inside the square root is simply the mean square distance from centroid, which is a constant over the :class:`~typo_graphics.typograph.TreeSet`, and can also be calculated at creation time.

 This derivation allows us to calculate :math:`\bar{d}`, needing only to calculate its distance from one point, the centroid.
 This approach is used in :meth:`~Typograph._root_mean_square_distance`, used by :meth:`~Typograph._find_closest_glyph`.